jamdominguez/Angular7-Examples_and_CheatSheet/README.md

 ng g c componentName
 ````

-This action will create the 4 component files and add it to the application module
+This action will create a folder, the 4 component files and add it to the application module

 In the ts file the behavior is defined